Multitask Learning for Scalable and Dense Multilayer Bayesian Map Inference: Experimental Evaluation

 \section{Experimental Evaluation}

-In this section, we evaluate our proposed method using two publicly available datasets for robotics: the KITTI dataset~\cite{geiger2012we} and the TartanAir dataset~\cite{wang2020tartanair}.
+In this section, we evaluate our proposed method using two publicly available datasets for robotic applications: the KITTI dataset~\cite{geiger2012we} and the TartanAir dataset~\cite{wang2020tartanair}.
 For both datasets, qualitative and quantitative results are provided with discussion.
-We further validate the proposed method using a data set collected by our own bipedal robot platform, Cassie Blue.
+At the end of this section, we further validate the proposed method using data collected by our bipedal robot platform, Cassie Blue.